ADS4GPTs/ads4gpts/libs/python-sdk/ads4gpts-langchain/README.md

 ## Introduction

 **Ads4GPTs LangChain Integration** is a Python package designed to seamlessly incorporate Ads4GPTs functionalities into your LangChain applications.
-It provides tools and utilities to retrieve contextually relevant advertisements, leveraging the power of OpenAI's GPT models and LangChain's agent framework.
+It provides tools and utilities to retrieve contextually relevant advertisements, leveraging the power of LangChain's agentic framework.

 Whether you're building a chatbot, a recommendation system, or any application that can benefit from targeted ads, this package offers a robust and production-ready solution.